Water Flow Information

 Coeur d'Alene Lake

-The elevation of Coeur d'Alene Lake this morning is 2127.95, which is near maximum summer level.
-Avista is holding Coeur d'Alene Lake elevation at summer level.
+The elevation of Coeur d'Alene Lake this morning is 2127.62, which is a few inches below normal summer level.
+We expect the elevation of Coeur d'Alene Lake to decrease slightly over the next week.

 Spokane River between Coeur d'Alene Lake and the Post Falls Bridge

 The following information is concerning water levels between Coeur d'Alene Lake and the Post Falls bridge.
-The present water level at the Spokane Street Bridge above Post Falls Dam is 2127.1, which is about 7 inches below normal summer level.
-We expect the level of the water above the dam to fluctuate over the next week.
-The boat launch at Q'emiln and the river between the Spokane Street bridge and the boater safety cables will likely not be open until the third week of June.
+The present water level at the Spokane Street Bridge above Post Falls Dam is 2127.43, which is a few inches below normal summer level.
+We expect the level of the water above the dam to slightly decrease over the next week.

 Spokane River below Post Falls

-The flow in the Spokane River below Post Falls this morning is about 7300 cfs, with 7150 cfs flowing in the South Channel and about 130 cfs flowing in the North Channel.
-Flows in the river below Post Falls dam will decrease over the next week.
-The flow in the Spokane River at Spokane this morning is about 7240 cfs.
-Flows at Spokane will decrease over the next few days.
+The flow in the Spokane River below Post Falls this morning is about 500 cfs, with about 350 cfs flowing in the South Channel and about 150 cfs flowing in the North Channel.
+Flows in the river below Post Falls dam will stay about the same over the next week.
+The flow in the Spokane River at Spokane this morning is about 750 cfs.
+Flows at Spokane will stay about the same over the next week.

 Lake Spokane at the Long Lake Dam

-The elevation of Lake Spokane at the Long Lake dam is 1535.6, which is at normal summer level.
-Lake Spokane should stay at summer level through the summer months.
+The elevation of Lake Spokane at the Long Lake dam is 1535.7, which is at normal summer level.
+Lake Spokane should stay at this level through the summer and fall.

 It is important to remember that water levels could change drastically due to a variety of factors such as weather or equipment problems at the Post Falls dam.
 So stay alert to signs of such changes and always exercise the highest level of personal caution when using the waterways.
 If you need any additional information, feel free to call (509) 495-4283 or (509) 495-4573.